avinetworks/servicemesh/README.md

  If you are running inside a kubernetes cluster, then a lot of automation is provided out of the box.
 Please follow the below steps to run it:

  - Clone the code.
- - cd servicemesh/k8s_tmpl
+ - `cd servicemesh/k8s_tmpl`
  - Edit the secret.yaml file and update it with the relevant information by encoding it to base64.
-These are:
-       - AVI CONTROLLER IP
-       - AVI CONTROLLER USERNAME
-       - AVI CONTROLLER PASSWORD
-       - AVI CONTROLLER VERSION
  - `kubectl create -f secret.yaml`
  - `kubectl create -f deployment.yaml`